 By Beverly D. Rider, Chief Commercial Officer, Hitachi Global Digital Holdings, Global Social Innovation Business

-5G is a hot topic these days for the telecom sector and for enterprises across industries.
+5G technology is a hot topic these days for the telecom sector and for enterprises across industries.
 With the promise of extreme bandwidth, ultra-low latency, and high levels of security and reliability, 5G holds the promise to transform industries in ways we’re just beginning to understand.

 Recently Hitachi had the opportunity to meet with dozens of these industry decision makers.
 These conversations reflected a hesitancy and misunderstanding of 5G and the impact it will have on their business and when.
 Some comments included:

-From a Hitachi perspective, we believe that while 5G will change the world, the technology and applications are in their early stages.
+From a Hitachi perspective, we believe that while 5G architecture will change the world, the technology and applications are in their early stages.
 You shouldn’t wait to start your digital journey.

 We’ve all waited for that next model year, the latest iPhone or the state-of-the-art laptop.
 We’re afraid we’ll invest in “old” technology when we buy now.
 But, 4G has a lot of runway left.
 Telecom operators around the world continue to invest in 4G (sometimes called LTE) networks; 5G Americas’ reports an increase of a quarter billion new LTE connections coming in the 2nd quarter 2019, peaking at six billion LTE connections globally in 2022.